The opioid crisis is draining America's workforce

 Maryland saw a 70% increase in opioid-related deaths in 2016, when 1,856 people died.
 Although local law enforcement agencies often track overdoses, few governments have comprehensive data on the number of people in treatment for addiction at any one time.
 Anecdotal evidence, however, suggests that population has grown quickly.

-As a result, some employers that typically screen drug users out through testing are starting to become less picky, according to Central Maryland Chamber of Commerce president Raj Kudchadka.
+As a result, some employers that typically screen drug users out through testing are starting to become less picky, according to Central Maryland Chamber of Commerce president Raj Kudchadkar.

-"There's definitely a direct impact on the business ecosystem," said Kudchadka, who has noticed changes primarily in the restaurant and retail sectors.
+"There's definitely a direct impact on the business ecosystem," said Kudchadkar, who has noticed changes primarily in the restaurant and retail sectors.
 "People have expressed fear about screening, because it might impact their ability to fill positions."

 Deena Bradbury, co-owner of neighborhood favorite Grump's Cafe in Annapolis, said it would be hard to fully staff her two locations if she hired based on drug test results.
 One of her largest sources of labor are nearby sober houses, where residents are required to find a job, and usually don't have a vehicle to travel far afield.

-Note: Correction: A previous version of this story incorrectly spelled the name of the Central Maryland Chamber of Commerce president.